JochenFM/Milestone_2/README.md

 ### 2.1.
 User Stories

-The game is designed for all age groups but in terms of difficulty level targets children between 8-14 years of age primarily.
+The game is designed for all age groups but in terms of difficulty level targets children between 6-14 years of age primarily.
-I expect different user groups to have the following expectations when they come to the site for the first time:
+I expect different user groups to have the following expectations when they come to the site:

-As any type of user, I would like to enjoy a simple memory card game with a visually appealing format and uplifting music.
+- As a general user, I would like to enjoy a simple memory card game with a visually appealing format and uplifting music.
+- As a general user, I would enjoy viewing and matching images of female statisticians who had a significant impact on the field of statistics.
+- As a general user, I would like to play a game that does not take too long but posits a small challenge.
+- As a general user, I would like to be able to track my progress.
+- As a general user, I would like to practice my memory skills.
+- As a general user, I would like to enjoy a simple memory game that provides a 'reward' for completion and let's me learn something.

+As a child (age 6-14), I would like to:

+- easily navigate around the game and understand all commands and messages.
+- play a game that is inuitive.
+- play a game that is fun and looks nice.
+- play a game that rewards me for winning.

+As a parent, I would like my child to:

+- play a game which is safe to use in terms of content.
+- play a game that is sufficiently challenging without causing frustration due to too great a level of difficulty.
+- play a game which enhances their memory skills.
+- play a game that teaches something about the world.

 ### 2.2 Design Process